kartha01/IBMPartnerDemo/README.md

 1. Sign up for [IBM Cloud](https://cloud.ibm.com/).
 1. Add credit card information or contact IBM Sales for a subscription.
 1. Best practices on [setting up your account](https://cloud.ibm.com/docs/account?topic=account-account_setup)
-1. Add additional people to the organization's cloud account.
+1. Add additional people to the organization's IBM Cloud account.
 Make sure these email ids are also listed in your companies PartnerWorld Profile.

 [Back to Table of Contents](https://tjmcmanus.github.io/IBMPartnerDemo)